-|Image: K Humphrey|
+|Image: K Humphrey

 The world of Scotch whisky has enjoyed a massive renaissance in recent decades, especially with single malts (whisky from just one distillery).
 It’s gone from something best drowned in lemonade or ginger ale to something revered.
 Where gin is drunk by trendies and hipsters, single malt whisky is the drink of choice for aspirational 30- and 40-somethings.
 It comes with an ambience of quiet authority and specialist knowledge.
-In one sense, it’s all nonsense, of course: if you enjoy something, drink it, but any class of drinks that includes products smelling of well-smoked disinfectant is going to take a little getting used to.
+In one sense, it’s all nonsense, of course: if you enjoy something, drink it, but any class of drinks that includes products smelling like a well-smoked disinfectant is going to take a little getting used to.

 I was asked this morning how one goes about this getting used to it.
 The enquirer was Connor, young, hipster barista in my morning coffee shop.
 Over a sourdough bacon sandwich, he confessed to hating the smell and taste of whisky but also called to mind a time when he similarly wondered how any sane person could put an espresso to their lips for pleasure.
 I asked how he’d come to love coffee.
 “I kept trying it with milk or water and eventually started to notice the differences in roast or origin and how it affected the taste.”
 Familiarising yourself with whisky is exactly the same.